ILRF Logo

 Research Articles are expected to present comprehensive and well-structured research on a specific legal issue.
 These papers should include doctrinal analysis, relevant case law discussion, statutory interpretation, and engagement with existing academic literature.

-Word Limit: 8,000 – 10,000 words (including footnotes)
+Word Limit: 8,000 – 10,000 words (including footnotes and abstract)

 Short Articles / Essays